JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/variables.md

 | `let`           | `local` | `macro`    | `module` | `quote`  | `return`   |
 | `struct`        | `true`  | `try`      | `using`  | `while`  |            |

+In many cases, it is very beneficial to have the choice to use special symbols as variable names.
+It may increase the readability of the code especially when the user needs to implement some mathematical algorithms, where it is common to use the greek alphabet.
+However, excessive use of special symbols can cause confusion.

 !!! compat "Stylistic Conventions:"
     While there are almost no restrictions on valid names in Julia, it is useful to adopt the following conventions:
     - Names of variables are in lower case.
     - Word separation can be indicated by underscores (`_`), but use of underscores is discouraged unless the name would be hard to read otherwise.
+    - Do not overuse special symbols, i.e. avoid using symbols like `🍕` as variable names.
     For more information about stylistic conventions, see the official [style guide](https://docs.julialang.org/en/v1/manual/style-guide/#Style-Guide-1) or [Blue Style](https://github.com/invenia/BlueStyle).